Damian Collins: Personal life

-Collins's paternal grandfather, Michael Collins, was Irish, being from Donnybrook in Dublin.
+Collins's paternal grandfather, Noel Collins, was Irish, being from Donnybrook in Dublin.
 Collins's father was also born in Dublin.
-Michael Collins later emigrated, in the mid-1950s, with his wife and children to Great Britain, where the family settled in Northampton.
+Noel Collins later emigrated, in the mid-1950s, with his wife and children to Great Britain, where the family settled in Northampton.
 Collins's father was aged six when the family moved to Britain.
-It was in Northampton that Damian Collins was born.
+Damian Collins was born in Northampton.

 Collins is married to Sarah Richardson, who served as Lord Mayor of Westminster from 2013 to 2014.
 Collins and Richardson have two children.
 Collins is a Roman Catholic.

-Collins is the biographer of Sir Philip Sassoon in Charmed Life: The Phenomenal World of Philip Sassoon (William Collins, 2016) and wrote the chapters on David Lloyd George and Theodore Roosevelt for Iain Dale’s The Prime Ministers (Hodder and Stoughton, 2020) and The Presidents (Hodder and Stoughton, 2021).
+Collins is the biographer of Sir Philip Sassoon in Charmed Life: The Phenomenal World of Philip Sassoon (William Collins, 2016) and wrote the chapters on David Lloyd George and Theodore Roosevelt for Iain Dale’s The Prime Ministers and The Presidents.